emnify/product-docs/docs/quickstart/index.md

     </ul>
 </details>

-## emnify's Trial plan
+## emnify's trial

 After signing up, your account is automatically assigned to the **Trial plan**.
-With the Trial plan, you have 60 days to use the issued prepaid credit for testing emnify's services.
+During this trial, you have 60 days to use the issued prepaid credit for testing emnify's services.

 Once this expires, you'll need to [choose a new package](https://portal.emnify.com/organisation-settings/subscription#plans).

 :::tip
-Information on your current balance and other details about the Trial plan is available in the emnify Portal.
+Your current balance and other trial details are available in the emnify Portal.
 In the **Organization Settings**, select [**Subscription**](https://portal.emnify.com/organisation-settings/subscription).

 <img